 On Wednesday, March 27, 2019, the City’s sidewalk repair program, approved by City Council on January 8, 2019 (R-2018-35), will begin in the City’s North End.
 The contractor will be grinding down uneven sidewalks to reduce trip hazards and the City’s staff will follow to apply colored asphalt to smooth broken or uneven sections.
 The city will be divided into sections, similar to the leaf collection process (map), with repairs beginning in Area 7.
 Read More

-Work is expected to begin in June 2019.
+Work is expected to begin in end of May 2019.